 Coronavirus: updates, advice and guidance

-Friday 8 May 2020 marks the 75th Anniversary of Victory in Europe.
-Colchester, like other towns and cities across the UK, would have held a Civic service to mark this historic day.
-However, due to the Coronavirus pandemic and Government guidance, public commemorations have been cancelled nationwide.
+Saturday 15 August 2020 marks the 75th anniversary of VJ Day (Victory over Japan) and commemorates the end of the Second World War.
+Colchester, like other towns and cities across the UK, would have held a public civic service to mark this historic day.
+However, due to the Coronavirus pandemic and Government guidance, this is not possible.

-We therefore invite you, instead, to explore our online pages commemorating VE Day, along with links to some external websites that tell the story of that historic occasion and the end of the war in Europe.
+We therefore invite you to explore our online pages commemorating VJ Day (and VE Day), along with links to external websites that tell the story of the end of the Second World War and those affected.

 Page last reviewed: 30 April 2020